apigear-io/apigear-docs/docs/objectapi/core.md

 - `*.module.meta.yaml` | `*.module.meta.json` - ObjectAPI meta information injected into the relevant APIs.

-So if a module is name `org.example` the ObjectAPI document should be called `org.example.module.yaml`
+So if a module is named `org.example` the ObjectAPI document should be called `org.example.module.yaml`

 :::tip
 Outside of the ObjectAPI specification a solution document format is described which binds several modules together and links them to a code template for code generation.